Three former coaches to be charged over falsified finswimming results for 2023 SEA Games selection process

 The men - aged 33, 35 and 56 - will be charged for their suspected involvement in abetment by conspiracy to commit forgery for the purpose of cheating.

-The offence of abetment by conspiracy to commit forgery for the purpose of cheating under Section 468 read with Section 109 of the Penal Code 1871 carries an imprisonment term of up to 10 years and a fine.
+The offence carries a jail term of up to 10 years and a fine.

-The police said they take a serious stance against fraudulent activities and will not hesitate to take firm action against perpetrators in accordance with the law.
+A committee of inquiry was convened by SNOC and Sport Singapore in July 2024 to investigate allegations that SUF had falsified results for the women's 4x200m surface relay finswimming event.

+Investigations, which ended in February 2025, concluded that the results submitted were indeed falsified.
+It also identified "areas of poor governance" and a failure within SUF to report wrongdoings of those involved.